SelfHosted-Club/static-docker-nginx/README.md

 DOMAIN[x].Variable=Value
 ```

-The variable is passed directly to the container, so if acme.sh needs a variable such as CF_API_KEY then you should configure DOMAIN[x].CF_API_KEY.
+The variable is passed directly to the runtime, so if acme.sh needs a variable such as CF_API_KEY then you should configure DOMAIN[x].CF_API_KEY.

 docker run -d -p 80:80 -p 443:443 --name static-site-webserver static-nginx
 ```